GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 EXPOSE 80
 ```

 The container image runs .NET Framework 4.8.
-Although the application was written for .NET Framework 4.5, because of the backward compatiblity of the .NET Framework's, the container will still be able to run the application.
+Although the application was written for .NET Framework 4.5, because of the backward compatiblity of .NET Framework, the container will still be able to run the application.

 ### Optional: Build and test the container locally